gameman15/Register/README.md

-	-Register# for ticket not saved in Bible (fixed v1.2a3) -Store credit not counted correctly on close out (fixed v1.2a3) -Voided taxes still added to total taxes (fixed v1.2a3) Version 1.2a3:
+	-Register# for ticket not saved in Bible (fixed v1.2a3) -Store credit not counted correctly on close out (fixed v1.2a3) -Voided taxes still added to total taxes (fixed v1.2a3)

+Version 1.2a3:
-	-Phantom item added to beginning of tickets (fixed v1.2a4) -Close out always fails due to new void handling (fixed v1.2a4)
+	-Phantom item added to beginning of tickets (fixed v1.2a4) -Close out always fails due to new void handling (fixed v1.2a5)

+Version 1.2a4:
+	-Close out always fails due to new void handling (fixed v1.2a5)

 ========
 CHANGE LOG